 Now if all this—your onlyness factor and your niche— is interesting, but the story isn’t good, people aren’t interested, right?
-So tip number 3?
-Is figure out your 3 brand stories.
+So tip number 3 in the brand strategy process?
+Figure out your 3 brand stories.
 This is one of the easiest things you can do to build a brand and create those captivating touchpoints.
 It’s just simply nailing 3 specific brand stories: your origin story, your a-ha moment, and your transformation story.

 Done well, this humanizes your brand and gives your audience something to relate to.

 Having these dialed in gives you so many opportunities to pull people into the “why” behind your brand.
 Don’t you worry—I teach exactly how to tell these stories in this video.